Faculty Ideas for Teaching with the GenAI Toolkit

 For fully integrated use, you may require the toolkit for specific tasks like research projects or case studies.
 Faculty suggest:

-• “Review Generative AI toolkit in class with students and show them how to use it.
+- “Review the Generative AI Toolkit in class with students and show them how to use it.
 Link it to an evaluation such that they have access to the generative AI tools.”

-For guided or limited use, you may wish to provide instructor-led exploration of the toolkit, guiding during class or in specific assignments.
+You may wish to provide a structured or guided exploration of the Toolkit during class or in specific assignments.
 Faculty suggest:

-• “Start with modeling and make it part of their first stages of the assignment.”
+- “Start with modeling and make it part of the first stages of the assignment.”

 Offer the toolkit as an optional resource to enhance students’ own learning or supplement existing materials.
 Encourage students to explore the toolkit independently for exploration and learning.
 Faculty suggest: